JanHerca/urantiapedia/output/wikijs/en/article/Living_as_Jesus_lived_in_a_family_environment.md

 All who have been brought up in a church-going Christian family will be well aware that although Christianity is among the most ethical religions ever to exist on Earth, nevertheless the vast majority of its members are just as much plagued with humanity’s animal behavioral problems as any other community.
 The cure then is not going to be in church-going nor in inspiring sermons, nor in good works.
 Primarily it is in what parents actually “are” in their own home lives that will matter.
 The revelation informs us:

-> “The family is the fundamental unit of fraternity in which parents and children learn the lessons of patience, altruism, tolerance, and forbearance which are so essential to the realization of brotherhood among all men.” ([UB 84:7.28](/en/The_Urantia_Book/84#p7_28))
+> “The family is the fundamental unit of fraternity in which parents and children learn the lessons of patience, altruism, tolerance, and forbearance which are so essential to the realization of brotherhood among all men.” (<a id="a76_224"></a>[UB 84:7.28](/en/The_Urantia_Book/84#p7_28))

 > To see a World in a grain of sand,
 > And a Heaven in a wild flower,